François Duvalier: Repression

 Duvalier's government was one of the most repressive in the Western Hemisphere.
-During his 14-year rule, he murdered and exiled numerous political opponents; estimates of those killed are as high as 60,000.
+During his 14-year rule, his regime murdered and exiled many political opponents; estimates of those killed, not only political opponents, range from 30,000 to 60,000.
 Attacks on Duvalier from within the military were treated as especially serious.
 When bombs were detonated near the Presidential Palace in 1967, Duvalier had nineteen officers of the Presidential Guard executed in Fort Dimanche.
 A few days later, Duvalier gave a public speech during which he read the attendance sheet with the names of all 19 officers killed.
 After each name, he said "absent".
 After reading the whole list, Duvalier remarked that "all were shot".

-Haitian communists and even suspected communists bore the brunt of the government's repression.
-Duvalier targeted them to reassure the U.S. that he was not communist: Duvalier was exposed to communist and leftist ideas early in his life and rejected them.
+Many of those killed in the government's repression were communists and even suspected communists.
+One of the reasons Duvalier targeted communism was to reassure the U.S. that he was not communist: Duvalier was exposed to communist and leftist ideas early in his life and rejected them.
 On 28 April 1969, Duvalier instituted a campaign to rid Haiti of all communists.
 A new law declared that "Communist activities, no matter what their form, are hereby declared crimes against the security of the State."
-Those convicted of Communist activity were subject to execution, and faced having their property confiscated.
+Those convicted under the law would receive the death penalty and have their property confiscated.